-But, due to technology’s influence, the job market has never been more saturated than it is today.
-And, as a result, struggling to find a good fit has become all too common for job seekers across the globe.
+Whatever it is, failing to find it in a role can make it difficult to head to work day after day.
+Struggling to find a good fit has become all too common for job seekers across the globe.

-Breaking your search down, industry by industry, is a great place to start this journey.
+With so many job options to choose from, it’s normal to feel overwhelmed and confused.
+Breaking your search down, industry by industry, is a great place to start your job hunt.

 Here at Anderson Trucking Service (ATS), we’ve been a leading member of the transportation industry since 1955.
 During this time, we’ve hired countless job seekers and watched many of them thrive in the business of keeping supply chains running.

-- What the disadvantages of working in the transportation industry are
+- The cons of the transportation logistics industry

-- What the advantages of working in the transportation industry are
+- The pros of the transportation logistics industry

 - Higher-than-average turnover